 Currently in development, Double Turn is a 2D party fighting game for up to four players.
-Themed around and heavily inspired by pro wrestling, this game aims to offer players an accessible and fun fighting game experience, while also having enough depth for competetive play.
+Themed around and heavily inspired by pro wrestling, this game aims to offer players an accessible and fun fighting game experience, while also having enough depth for comptetive play.

 Double Turn is the first internal project I'm building at Inwave Labs.
 The technologies this game is being developed in are Haxe, OpenFL, and HaxeFlixel.
-I am producing, designing, and developing it, while working in conjunction with other contractors and studios to produce the game and bring it to market.
+I am producing, designing, and developing it, while working in conjunction with other contractors and teams to produce the game and bring it to market.

 Developed web applications and managed an engineering team